irongiant33/gr-halow/docs.md

 ## visual verification of number of OFDM subcarriers in halow

+_technically_ "for a 1 MHz S1G PPDU transmission, the 1 MHz is divided into 32 subcarriers.
+The signal is transmitted on subcarriers -13 to -1 and 1 to 13 with 0 being the center (DC) subcarrier" (specification, p.3215, section 23.3.7).
+Together with the subcarrier spacing of 31.25 kHz, this gives the whole 1 MHz so we know exactly which frequency each subcarrier is on.
+- Pilots (`subcarrier_idx = [-7, 7]`) means that
+- Generally, the equation for subcarrier frequency offset from center is `subcarrier_freq = subcarrier_spacing_khz/2 + subcarrier_idx * subcarrier_spacing`

 Table 23-7 of the documentation is summarized below

 | Field | 1 MHz | 2 MHz | 4 MHz | Guard Interval Duration |